 This test is checking for the brain function (or the cognitive impairment) of your loved one.
 The Mini-Cog does this by examining a patient’s ability in two areas.
 This is done via a three-word recall test and the Clock Drawing Test.

 The test begins with the administrator reading three unrelated words aloud, in a strong voice to ensure they’re clearly heard.
 Examples would be “banana, sunrise, chair,” or “daughter, heaven, mountain.”
 Then the test-taker is asked to draw a clock (see below).
 After completing the drawing, the test-taker is asked to repeat the three words that were spoken at the beginning of the test.

 The three-word recall is a means of testing short-term memory.
-One of the first signs of most kinds of dementia, including Alzheimer’s disease, is difficulty with short-term memory.
+One of the first signs of dementia, including Alzheimer’s disease, is difficulty with short-term memory.
 Asking for these words to be repeated after the distraction of drawing the clock challenges memory.
 It will often be too difficult for someone in the earliest stages of dementia.

 2. The Clock Drawing Test (CDT)

 The second part of the Mini-Cog is exactly what it sounds like.
 The subject is asked to draw a clock showing a specific time, usually “10 past 11.”
 You can give the person the circle or not.
 This seems like a basic task, but several types of thinking are tested: